Police find stash of weapons in Houston hotel room after drunk guest arrested

 Multiple senior law enforcement officials told NBC News that Ziemba was extremely intoxicated and depressed when he was arrested.
 Officials said he recently had domestic relations problems and had to remove his belongings from a residence, including his guns.

-Ziemba allegedly told law enforcement that he is an Army veteran and did not intend to hrut anyone, according to the officials.
+Ziemba allegedly told law enforcement that he is an Army veteran and did not intend to hurt anyone, according to the officials.

 Houston Police Chief Art Acevedo said on Twitter that based on the interview, amount of ammunition and other findings, there was "no unlawful intent found."
 Ziemba is charged with assaulting a peace officer and trespassing.